We are working for the MAN

-Most of the operations of HUMANs are carried by four workgroups that bring volunteers, personnel and experts together in regular online meetings.
+Most of the operations of HUMANs are carried by four workgroups that bring participants together in regular online meetings.
 You can also see the workgroup meeting times on our HUMAN calendar.

-Please feel free to join any one of the workgroups below:
+Please feel free to join any one of the workgroups below, and earn HUMAN hours for your participation:

 As a lot of our sharing between local pilot sites happens virtually, across countries and continents, technology plays a big role in our work.
 This workgroup develops, maintains and operates our tech infrastructure – particularly our open source exchange, knowledge-sharing, organizing, and communications software, our HOME (HomeOstatic Mutual Environment).

 Marketing, wording, outreach, copy-editing, website and education materials… Communicating among our members plus communicating with the rest of the world.
 Those and much more are the outputs of this workgroup.

 Since our poshterity approach does not work without conventional money, this workgroup take care of funding bids, business planning, crowdfunding etc.

 Governance structures, by-laws, procedures, and the nuts and bolts of how HUMANs work… learning from local MAN pilot sites and sharing our collective knowledge back with them.